shaft49/ensembl-assembly-mapping/perl/README.md

     make
     make install

+Or

-    or sudo cpan instal DBD::mysql
+    sudo cpan instal DBD::mysql

-If error occurs, try to install the dependencies first, You may be needed to install Devel-Checklib
+If error occurs, try to install the dependencies first, You may be asked to install Devel-Checklib

 To check everything is installed successfully, ping ensemble